Finding a Therapist by Deborah Turner

 If this or other concerns cause you to hesitate, pick a time and place to ask for referrals carefully.
 My initial reluctance changed when friends turned out to be both helpful and encouraging in ways I hadn’t expected.
 This outcome made a rather involved and time-consuming process a little easier to navigate.

-If you took the option to learn about different types of therapy, use this information now to narrow your list.
+ok the option to learn about different types of therapy, use this information now to narrow your list.

 Selecting the one — Step 3